Shotguns have been used for home defense for centuries in one form or another.

 Of course, sheer intimidation won't always solve your big problem.
 Well, what do you feed your shotgun against your home-invading foes?

 Below are Remington 12-gauge shotgun shells opened up for you to see the actual payload.
 Impressive, right?
-Well, each load from size 7.5 on the left to even the mighty shotgun slug on the right has a purpose in home defense.
+Well, each load from 7 1/2 shot on the left to even the mighty shotgun slug on the right has a purpose in home defense.

 Birdshot is a favorite of many home defenders.
 From close range, the blast of these lightweight small pellets hit like a solid fist.
 The thug in the picture on the right caught a blast at close range.
 People call shotguns "scatterguns" for a reason.
 The shot fans out quickly.
 The fellow in the left picture caught a shotgun pellet blast at a farther distance.
 He's in pain, but certainly still breathing and ultimately quite angry.